 As the name suggests, first-time buyers are those who have never bought a property before.
-Many of them are middle-class families doing the best they can to secure their future.
+Many of them are middle-class families doing their best to secure their future.

 First-time buyers are looking for low-cost housing options.
 They are less likely to buy a luxurious property as their priorities are based on the value they will be getting for their money.

 They often lack experience when it comes to buying properties.
-As such, if you have an experienced agent representing you, your chances of making the best deal are higher.
+If you have an experienced agent representing you, your chances of making the best deal are higher.

 2. Buy-to-let investors